prateek-puranik/gemini_from_terminal/README.md

 3. Install the Script
 Make the script executable and move it to a location in your PATH.

-copy the python file into a file titled 'askg'
+make sure the file is titled 'askg'
 ```
 chmod +x askg
 mkdir -p ~/.local/bin